-14. Encourage Members to Complete Their Profiles
+14. Encourage Users to Complete Their Profiles

 Ever have a good conversation with someone you couldn’t see, hadn’t met and didn’t know anything about?
 Probably not.
-The same goes for your community – try to get your members to complete their profiles as soon as possible.
+The same goes for your community – try to get your users to complete their profiles as soon as possible.

-Facebook or LinkedIn has a leg up here because members already have their profile information and photo set when they join the group, so you’ll have to do a little catch-up work if you’re moving them from social media.
+Facebook or LinkedIn has a leg up here because users already have their profile information and photo set when they join the group, so you’ll have to do a little catch-up work if you’re moving them from social media.
 (Ask your community provider if you can have members import their profiles from social media.)